 Habitat Suitability

-Habitat suitability models are dependent on presence or abundance data that can be related to various environmental predictors; accurate presence data are critical.
-Thus, we refrained from using the outputs of our spectral analysis (see 2.2) as a proxy for presence data, as it would introduce error into our suitability predictions.
-Verified non-native cattail occurrence data were not available from external sources due to data deficiency, so we used our personal observations from work related to this study, and from > 5 years of previous fieldwork experience in the FRE, for example a study that involved > 50 tidal marsh creation sites and several reference marshes throughout the study area in 2015 (Lievesley et al. 2016).
-Given that observations were recorded throughout our study area in both remote and accessible habitats over this 5-year span (Lievesley et al. 2016), we concluded that any effects of spatial bias were marginal.
+Verified non-native cattail occurrence data were not available from external sources due to data deficiency, so we used our personal observations from work related to this study, and from > 5 years of previous fieldwork in FRE marshes, for example a study that involved > 50 tidal marsh creation sites and several reference marshes throughout the study area in 2015 (Lievesley et al. 2016).
+Given that observations were recorded throughout our study area in both remote and accessible habitats over this 5-year span, we concluded that any effects of spatial bias were marginal.
 The high resolution of our model resulted in 344,846 presence data points produced from our 239 verified polygons.
 To improve processing performance we selected a randomized subsample of 100,000 data points for use in the model, after comparing the processing time and model performances of models that included 1,000, 10,000, 100,000 and all data points.

-Though presence data were ascertained from our personal field records, accurate and spatially-unbiased absence points were unavailable without additional surveys, so we created and utilized background data, which characterizes the environmental conditions of the modeled area, regardless of whether cattail is present or not (Phillips et al. 2009).
+Accurate and spatially-unbiased absence points were unavailable without additional surveys, so we used background data, which characterizes the environmental conditions of the modeled area, regardless of whether cattail is present or not (Phillips et al. 2009).
 Identically-sized datasets are optimal for regression and machine learning models (Barbet-Massin et al. 2012), so we randomly selected 100,000 data points within our study area to match our presence data sub-sample.